wheaney/breezy-desktop/README.md

 * [Breezy Vulkan](#breezy-vulkan) primarily for gaming but would work with pretty much any application that uses Vulkan rendering.

 ## Breezy GNOME

 Breezy GNOME is a virtual workspace solution for Linux desktops that use the GNOME desktop environment (support GNOME versions 42 through 47); see [non-GNOME setup](#non-gnome-setup) if you want to try it without a GNOME desktop environment.
 It currently supports multiple virtual monitors and multiple physical monitors.
 See [upcoming features](#upcoming-features) for more improvements on the horizon.

 ### GNOME Setup

 For the best performance, ensure you have the latest graphics drivers installed for your distro.
 Also, double-check that your glasses are extending your workspace and not just mirroring your primary monitor by opening up the `Displays` settings dialog and choosing the `Join` option for multiple displays.
+If you're running `GNOME on Xorg`, you may not be able to launch virtual displays; switch to `Wayland` or follow the [GNOME Legacy setup](#gnome-widescreen-legacy-setup) instructions.

 #### Arch Linux